martin-olivier/dylib/README.md

 [![GitHub download](https://img.shields.io/github/downloads/tocola/DyLib/total?style=for-the-badge)](https://github.com/tocola/DyLib/releases/download/v1.4.2/DyLib.hpp)

 The goal of this C++ Library is to load dynamic libraries (.so, .dll, .dylib) and access its functions and global variables at runtime.

+Don't forget to leave a star 🌟

 # Compatibility
 Works on `Linux`, `Windows`, `MacOS`